There’s so much choice out there when it comes to recumbent exercise bikes it can be very confusing trying to pick out the right one for your needs.

-In this review were take a close look at the R616 recumbent exercise bike, I’ll also compare with the Nautilus with another similarly priced top-rated machine, by the end of the review you should have a good idea whether this bike is the right bike for your cardio needs.
+In this review were take a close look at the R616 recumbent exercise bike, I’ll also compare with the Nautilus with another similarly priced top-rated machine and by the end of the review, you should have a good idea whether this bike is the right bike for your cardio needs.

 Product dimensions – 64 x 27 x 50 inches